ibm-cloud-docs/hs-crypto/index.md

 3. Execute the example by running the `go test -v` command.

-  The sample program generates output similar to the following:
+  The sample program generates output similar to the following one:
   ```Bash
 	=== RUN   Example_getMechanismInfo
 	--- PASS: Example_getMechanismInfo (0.02s)